Make time for yourself and take charge of your anxious thoughts

 They never feel relaxed and they often feel misunderstood by those close to them.
 Trying to handle everything on their own isn’t working anymore and they feel anxious almost constantly.
 They have trouble sleeping, headaches, or stomach issues from all the stress they carry.

 They are high achieving but sometimes they don’t know how much of their desire to achieve is internally driven or if it’s driven by others’ expectations and the desire to be admired.
 They are the reliable ones.
-The coworker, subordinate, partner, friend, that will always come through.
+The coworker, student, partner, friend, that will always come through.
 That doesn’t leave them much time or energy for themselves.
 But there's just never enough time in the day for self-care.

 If you want to feel less overwhelmed I’d love to help you get there.